bytosaur/arduino-workshop/README.md

-# A workshop on Arduino intended for beginners
+# A workshop on Arduino for creative coders
 ![](media/closeup.jpg)

 ## Workshop Goals